loculus-project/loculus/backend/docs/runtime_view.md

 **In_processing**: The sequence entry is being processed by the preprocessing pipeline.

 **Processed**: The sequence entry has been processed by the preprocessing pipeline.
-It might now contain errors and needs to be edited and resubmitted, or it can be approved for release.
+If errors were found, it needs to be edited and resubmitted.
+Otherwise, it can be approved for release.

 **Approved_for_release**: The sequence entry was approved for release.
 It is or will shortly be released.